 In this assignment, you will apply all that you learned about planning and orchestrating classroom discourse to the development, implementation, and reflection upon a lesson surrounding a mathematics concept covered in secondary mathematics classrooms.
-You will choose one of your lessons from the unit plan for this assignment.
+The instructor will assign the lesson topic.
 The implementation of the lesson will be video-recorded so as to facilitate the reflection process.
 This process is valuable to you as you teach and reflect on your teaching of a lesson.